lukas-vlcek/mapping-normalization-example/mapping.md

 The pattern replace token filter is configured in such way that all values that DO NOT start with one of `DEBUG|INFO|WARN|ERROR|FATAL` is replaced with `UNEXPECTED` token.

+In fact we are specifying all acceptable log level options here as well.

 We are done with mappings.